 The student-related outcome objectives relating to these goals are as follows:

-- Students will gain professional level performing experience in a variety of settings including large ensemble, small ensemble, and solo performance.
-These performance experiences will culminate in the presentation of a solo recital in the senior year.
+- Students will gain professional level performing and/or production experience in a variety of settings including large ensemble, chamber ensemble, and solo performance.
+These performance experiences will culminate in the presentation of a solo recital or the production of a full-length commercial album in the senior year.